isso-comments/isso/docs/docs/configuration/server.rst

     not used otherwise.

 host
     Your website(s).
-If Isso is unable to connect to at least on site, you'll get a warning during startup and comments are most likely non-functional.
+If Isso is unable to connect to at least one site, you'll get a warning during startup and comments are most likely non-functional.

     You'll need at least one host/website to run Isso.
 This is due to security